A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

-Looking for U.S. 50 bridge closure information?
+Looking for U.S. 50 bridge information on your trip to Gunnison or Crested Butte?
 Bookmark this page for up-to-date driving directions, business openings and news updates.
 This page contains information for travelers coming from the west.
-(Travel to Gunnison and Crested Butte from the east remains unchanged.)
-Keep reading to learn more about alternate routes and how to get around the closure.
+Travel to the Gunnison Valley from the east remains unchanged.
+Keep reading to learn more about the Hwy 50 bridge construction schedule and travel considerations.

 Area businesses are open and appreciate your business during this time!

-Get the latest updates on the Hwy 50 closure, bridge repair process and alternate routes on the official Colorado Department of Transportation (CODOT) information page.
+Get the latest updates on the Hwy 50 bridge improvements on the official Colorado Department of Transportation (CDOT) information page.
+Learn more about the repair process, and get more details on area travel.

 Gunnison County Alert Center

-Check the Gunnison County Alert Center prior to your drive for any last-minute news.
+Check the Gunnison County Hwy 50 bridge closure page prior to your drive for any last-minute news.

 Alternate routes